SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 24
 >1.
 A removeDuplicates function is declared in your editor, which takes a pointer to the  node of a linked list as a parameter.
 Complete removeDuplicates so that it deletes any duplicate nodes from the list and returns the head of the updated list.
 Note: The  pointer may be null, indicating that the list is empty.
 Be sure to reset your  pointer when performing deletions to avoid breaking the list.
+>2.
+Given a binary tree, return the bottom-up level order traversal of its nodes' values. (ie, from left to right, level by level from leaf to root).
 ### Day 25
 >1.
 A prime is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 Given a number, n, determine and print whether it's prime or not.
 Note: If possible, try to come up with a O(sqrt(n)) primality algorithm, or see what sort of optimizations you come up with for an O(n) algorithm.
 Be sure to check out the Editorial after submitting your code!